renaissanceperiodization/docs/_diet/1.22-beta/concepts/schedule.md

 ## When should I edit my schedule, and when should I edit my schedule template?

 This is really a judgement call for you to make.
-Individual meals, workouts, and other aspects of your schedule don’t have “recurrence” settings the way that events in most calendaring applications do; instead, you use the schedule template to convey roughly the same idea, and that template is applied to each future week that you plan with the help of the RP algorithm’s programming.
+Individual meals, workouts, and other aspects of your schedule don’t have "recurrence" settings the way that events in most calendaring applications do; instead, you use the schedule template to convey roughly the same idea, and that template is applied to each future week that you plan with the help of the RP algorithm's programming.

 If you want to make edits that you expect to apply to most or all future weeks, editing your schedule template is probably a better bet, so that you don’t have to repeatedly make the same changes in each future [Weekly Planning](/docs/diet-coach-app/1.22-beta/features/weekly-review-and-weekly-planning/).